Thursday, 13 March 2025

 Day trippin!

 To get the ball rolling I first needed to figure out how best to continue where I left off.
-The paint job to the chassis, running gear and tracks looked acceptable and only require a few tweaks but I feel the interior might need some additional work to match its upcoming exterior paint job.
-Matching the paint tone shouldnt be too diffucult made all the more simpler by the fact no exterior body panels have yet received any paint.
+The paint job to the chassis, running gear and tracks looked acceptable and only require a few tweaks, but I feel the interior might need some additional work to match its upcoming exterior paint job.
+Matching the paint tone shouldnt be too diffucult, made all the more simpler by the fact no exterior body panels have yet received any paint.

 Track wheels close up.

 Modelling subjects at such a glacial pace has necessitated the adoption of a method to make restarting projects up again as painless as possible.
 That has meant storing them safely and securely, retaining any yet to be fixed loose items and highlighting the instruction sheet with parts already fitted.
 This makes long overdue reboots a pleasurably smooth process so I am confident I can quicky assemble the remaining parts and crack on with the paint job.
-As this project has remained unfinished for too long already Ive put a time limit of the end of April to see it completed.
-Lets see how I get on😄
+As this project has remained unfinished for too long already Ive put a time limit for the end of April to see it completed.
+Yeah right!
+So,lets see how I get on😄

 Rescue and renovation